-Lawyers are known to uphold the law and as such should always be at the top of their game.
+Lawyers are known to uphold the law and as such should always be at the top of their game, especially when it comes to criminal cases.
 They can only do this when they are able to keep on learning especially now that laws are continuously challenged, upheld, and rewritten because of the changing times.
 While a particular law or statute may be relevant for a particular circumstance, once those circumstances have been altered or have changed, then the law changes with it to reflect this shift in perspective.
 That is why it is critical for members of the legal profession to take continuing legal courses for lawyers.

-Now, consider a lawyer who specializes in Family Law, for example.
+Now, consider a criminal lawyer who specializes in DUI (in Texas, DUI means you drive under the influence when you’re under 21 years of age), for example.
 This area or branch of law is also broad in itself.
-So, maybe the lawyer would like to specialize in Divorce Law instead to include child custody, child support, and alimony.
-This specialization allows the lawyer to identify what legal courses for lawyers will be very relevant to advance his legal profession.
-He knows that he cannot take a course on commercial law or even on tax laws although, if he were to subspecialize in Estates and Probates, then he might have a need for such laws.
+So, maybe the lawyer would like to specialize in DUI Law should also include DWI, Intoxication Manslaughter, Intoxication Assault, etc. This specialization allows the lawyer to identify what legal courses for lawyers will be very relevant to advance his legal profession.
+He knows that he cannot take a course on commercial law or even on tax laws although, if he were to sub-specialize in Estates and Probates, then he might have a need for such laws.

 The point is that lawyers represent their clients in their time of need.
 This means that clients rely on lawyers to win for them their case.
 If this is not possible, then at the very least their lawyer should be able to bring them the most favorable result they could ever hope for.